digital-asset/docs.daml.com/docs/2.7.0/docs/tools/sandbox.rst

 Fresh participant nodes come with a default participant admin user called ``participant_admin``, which can be used to bootstrap other users.
 You might prefer to have an admin user with a different user id ready on a participant startup.
-For such situations you can specify an additional participant admin user with the user id of your choice.
+For such situations, you can specify an additional participant admin user with the user id of your choice.

-.. note:: If a user with the specified id already exists then no additional user will be created,
+.. note:: If a user with the specified id already exists, then no additional user will be created,
-          even if the pre-existing user was not an admin user.
+          even if the preexisting user was not an admin user.

 .. code-block:: none
    :caption: additional-admin.conf